-For this study, the constant values, Table 10, associated with rural and quiet rural environments were used to calculate the man-made noise.

-Applying this formula for “rural” and “quiet rural” environments, one can then derive the resulting man-made noise level Nman.

 With regards to galactic noise and atmospheric noise, Figure 3 shows the noise energy contributions of noise sources across the 3-30 MHz band.

 FIGURE 3

 Noise energy vs. frequency

 Galactic noise Ngal only depends on frequency.
 The galactic noise component will not be observed at frequencies below the ionospheric critical frequency of 10 MHz (Recommendation ITU-R P.372-17).